What is celiac disease and why does it occur?

 - Skin rashes or dermatitis herpetiformis.

-- Mood swings, anxiety, or depression.
+- Mood changes, anxiety, or depression.

 - Unexplained weight loss.